 What Is an Annual Report?

 The decision to start a business comes with some staggering realities.
 Running a business is extremely hard especially when it comes to managing your business finances.
-Financials are essential aspect of a business to make sure that it’s up and running efficiently, but also to continue to legally operate.
+Financials are essential aspects of a business to make sure that it’s up and running efficiently, but also to continue to legally operate.
 The annual reports are the foundation of this financial riddle.

 These annual reports are detailed documents that publicly held corporations distribute to their shareholders and/or investors to show the company’s achievements for the past financial year, future forecast, and comprehensive financial statements.